 The Commonwealth's fiscal year begins July 1 and ends June 30.
 For example, fiscal year 2024 refers to the fiscal year ended June 30, 2024.
 The principal operating funds of the Commonwealth are the General Fund, the Motor License Fund and the State Lottery Fund.
 The Commonwealth also has a Budget Stabilization Reserve Fund, which is used to manage around emergencies involving the health, safety or welfare of the residents of the Commonwealth or downturns in the economy resulting in significant unanticipated revenue shortfalls.
 For a description of the funds, including the Budget Stabilization Reserve Fund, accounting practices and financial reporting, and a discussion of how the funds are invested, see APPENDIX B - GOVERNMENT AND FINANCIAL INFORMATION OF THE COMMONWEALTH - "Commonwealth Financial Structure and Procedures" herein attached.
 For more information regarding employees of the Commonwealth, see APPENDIX B - GOVERNMENT AND FINANCIAL INFORMATION OF THE COMMONWEALTH - "Commonwealth Government."
+For more information regarding the branches of government, fiscal administration, and budgetary process, see APPENDIX B - GOVERNMENT AND FINANCIAL INFORMATION OF THE COMMONWEALTH - "Commonwealth Government."
+For more information regarding the branches of government, fiscal administration, and budgetary process, see APPENDIX B - GOVERNMENT AND FINANCIAL INFORMATION OF THE COMMONWEALTH - "Commonwealth Government."
+For more information regarding the branches of government, fiscal administration, and budgetary process, see APPENDIX B - GOVERNMENT AND FINANCIAL INFORMATION OF THE COMMONWEALTH - "Commonwealth Government."
 For more information regarding the branches of government, fiscal administration, and budgetary process, see APPENDIX B - GOVERNMENT AND FINANCIAL INFORMATION OF THE COMMONWEALTH - "Commonwealth Government and Fiscal Administration."